Please read ALL directions below. This FAQ will be updated as new information is received.

 Short answer – yes.
 For any vaccine to be effective, 70% of the population needs to be vaccinated for the vaccine to work as planned.
 Because all the vaccines are new, there is some data that will have to be reviewed.
 If anyone has a preexisting conditions or concerns, we will always lean on the side of caution until we have factual evidence it’s safe to administer.

 What are potential side effects of vaccine?

-Side effects that have been reported with the Moderna COVID-19 Vaccine include:
+Side effects that have been reported with COVID-19 Vaccines include: